fleschutz/PowerShell/Docs/open-google-search.md

 ## open-google-search.ps1 - Opens Google Search

-This script starts the Web browser and opens Google Search
+This script launches the Web browser with the Google Search website.

 ## Parameters
 ```powershell